anubhabMajumdar/GameAI-Homework/Homework 1/README.md

 # CSC 584 : Homework 1

+Use eclipse or Intellij to run the programs.
+Processing library has been added to all the folders.

 The Homework 1 folder contains 4 sub-folders:

 1. Kinematic motion - This contains code for basic-motion.
 Please run the KinematicMotion.java file to see output.